ahdinosaur/secret-channel/README.md

 `secret-channel` protects the stream from:

-- Stream truncation: avoided by checking for the "goodbye" tag in the final header chunk.
+- Stream truncation: avoided by checking for "end-of-stream" as the final chunk.
 - Chunk removal: the wrong nonce would be used, producing an AEAD decryption error.
 - Chunk reordering: the wrong nonce would be used, producing an AEAD decryption error.
 - Chunk duplication: the wrong nonce would be used, producing an AEAD decryption error.